abdelrahman316/POS/README.md

 ## Overview

-This is a simple POS system web app built with node.js and sqlite .
+- This is a simple POS system web app built with node.js and sqlite.
-The API powers a complete Point of Sale system with user authentication, product management, transaction processing, and administrative functions.
+- The API powers a complete Point of Sale system with user authentication, product management, transaction processing, and administrative functions.
-The system uses SQLite for data storage and implements custom session management.
+- The system uses SQLite for data storage and implements custom session management.

 Also most of the component are simple re-usable **modules** with separate [documentations](./documentations) , feel free to use it building your projects